deleonab/launch-webpage-on-ec2/README.md

 Once you're logged in, navigate to the EC2 dashboard by clicking on the "Services" menu at the top of the page.
 Under the "Compute" section, select "EC2."

-- Name your Instance - Give it a meaningful name
-- Choose an Amazon Machine Image (AMI) that runs Ubuntu.
 - Choose an Instance type of t2.micro as this is on the free tier and would not be charged.
 - Create Keypair .
 The private key will be downloaded to your machine on creation.
 - Configure Security Group.